tangledhelix/DP_greatlakes/checklist.md

   * `Re-run`, `Move FNs to Paragraphs`
 * [x] Search for blocks: regex (no case match) `^/[#*$PCRFLXI]` and move footnotes outside of blocks as appropriate

+### Fixup Illustration locations
+* [x] Use `Tools → Illustration Fixup` to move illos between paragraphs.
+  * Note the "Preserve Illo's Page Number" checkbox - using this will optimize for the page number of the illo and may dislocate the page numbering of text.
+Probably better to not use it for midparagraph images?
+  * Choose an illo from the list and use the Move Up/Down buttons to relocate it.

 ### Remove Visible Page Breaks
 * [ ] Run `Tools → Page Separator Fixup` to remove visible page separators